Real ring modulators for sale

 "In a 2006 BBC Radio interview, [Nicholas] Briggs said that when the BBC asked him to do the voice for the new television series, they instructed him to bring his own analogue ring modulator that he had used in the audio plays.
 The BBC's sound department had changed to a digital platform and could not adequately create the distinctive Dalek sound with their modern equipment."

-I have included some of them in my homemade synthesiser:
+I have included some of them in a synthesiser I'm building: